Dorset-Council-UK/GIFramework-Maps-Admin-Guide/docs/db/layers.md

 Info templates control how the user see's data when they click an item on the map.
 There are two info templates used by GIFramework Maps.

-- `InfoTemplate` - The template for what appears when you select a single map featur
+- `InfoTemplate` - The template for what appears when you select a single map feature

 <figure markdown>
   ![An InfoTemplate for a single map feature](../assets/images/feature-details-address-information.png){width="350"}